pub type NonZeroUsize = NonZero<usize>;Expand description

 Returns

-is zero.Source§fn num_is_one(&self) -> Result<bool>
+true if self is zero.Source§fn num_is_one(&self) -> Result<bool>

 fn num_is_one(&self) -> Result<bool>